White willow: benefits, dosage, contraindications

 Osteoarthritis ✪✪✪✪✪

-Clinical research on willow bark extract for osteoarthritis remains conflicting today.
-Some preliminary clinical research shows that taking a willow bark extract standardized to contain 120-240 mg of salicin per day for 2 to 6 weeks produces moderate analgesic activity compared to placebo in patients with osteoarthritis, while improving swelling, tenderness, and physical function.
-However, other research shows that taking willow bark standardized to 240 mg of salicin per day for 6 weeks does not improve pain, stiffness, or physical function compared to placebo in patients with osteoarthritis.
-Further studies will be necessary to assess the effectiveness of willow bark extracts in the treatment of osteoarthritis.
+Clinical research on willow bark extract for osteoarthritis remains contradictory today.
+Some preliminary clinical studies show that taking a standardized willow bark extract containing 120-240 mg of salicin per day for 2 to 6 weeks produces a moderate analgesic effect compared with placebo in patients with osteoarthritis, while improving swelling, tenderness and physical function.
+However, other research shows that taking a standardized willow bark extract at 240 mg of salicin per day for 6 weeks does not improve pain, stiffness or physical function compared with placebo in patients with osteoarthritis.
+Further studies will be needed to assess the effectiveness of willow bark extracts in treating osteoarthritis.

 Posologie